Chai's conjecture for semiabelian Jacobians: Chai's conjecture for Jacobians

 \subsection{Semi-factorial models and Picard functors}

-Let $\Og_K$ be a compete discrete valuation ring with algebraically closed residue field $k$ and field of fractions $K$ of characteristic $p>0.$ Throughout this section, $C$ will be a reduced proper curve over $K$ with normalisation $\widetilde{C}.$ A scheme $X\to \Spec \Og_K$ will be called \it semi-factorial \rm (cf. \cite{Pép}, Définition 1.1) if the map $\Pic X \to \Pic X_K$ is surjective.
+Let $\Og_K$ be a complete discrete valuation ring with algebraically closed residue field $k$ and field of fractions $K$ of characteristic $p>0.$ Throughout this section, $C$ will be a reduced proper curve over $K$ with normalisation $\widetilde{C}.$ A scheme $X\to \Spec \Og_K$ will be called \it semi-factorial \rm (cf. \cite[Définition 1.1]{Pép}) if the map $\Pic X \to \Pic X_K$ is surjective.